 Since January 2020 the air monitoring van has been focusing to monitor emissions near the aforementioned sites and those that are awaiting approval for installation of semimobile and fixed air monitoring equipment.

-The concentrations of pollutants measured with the air monitoring van at all locations described above were well below federal air quality standards during these periods, as summarized below.
-In addition, the air monitoring van did not measure any quantifiable amount of BTEX.
+The concentrations of pollutants measured with the air monitoring van at all locations are summarized below.